matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 - DelayedEvents
 - RetardedEvents

+---

+The `m.send_now` field could not be part of the future.
+This would also mitigate the need for the `$m.send_now.event_id` template variable.

+It would come with the cost that there is no way to guarantee, taht the current state and the future are recieved by the homeserver.
+The client would need to send the events in sequence, so the connection could be lost between the now event and the future.
+It is expected that this is a very rare case.

+Sequence wise it might make sense to not include the `m.send_now` in this msc and solve the topic by a good and flexible batch sending solution independent of this PR. (then the future and the event could be sent in one batch giving the same result as the `m.send_now` field)

 ## Security considerations

 We are using an unauthenticated endpoint to refresh the expirations.
 Since we use